adithyathecoder/Treasure/README.md

 ## Clues:

-- As the name suggests "The flying Enima", the picture and riddle is your clue.
+- As the name suggests "The Final", the picture and riddle is your clue.

 ## Story

 ```
-It a behemoth yet stealth, fearing the enemy, and one of the great Enigma.
+From the given Clue find where is the treasure
 ```

 ## Puzzle